Discover more from Weekend Wisdom - Dan Isaacman

 Smile more and extend your kindness.

-Give people the benefit of the doubt and also forgive yourself.
+Give people the benefit of the doubt and forgive yourself.

 Commit to making a practice of the above skills, and see how your life changes.